 Third-party extended warranties are generally more affordable than manufacturer-backed warranties while providing similar benefits.
 Most providers have a greater number of plan options, more extras and flexibility in the repair shop you can visit.
 On the other hand, a manufacturer extended warranty is designed specifically for your vehicle make, and you’ll get genuine Nissan parts for every repair.
 Which is better for you depends on what you’re looking for.

-Final Thoughts on the Nissan Extended Warranty
+Nissan Extended Warranty Review

 The Nissan extended warranty is a strong choice for coverage with four plan choices and valuable benefits like roadside assistance.
 However, manufacturer extended warranties tend to be more expensive than third-party providers and offer less flexibility when it comes to choosing a repair shop.
 For that reason, we also recommend checking out the industry’s leading extended car warranty companies.

 Endurance, CARCHEX and CarShield are three reputable warranty companies with many choices for coverage.
 At the very least, it’s wise to get quotes from multiple sources as you consider your options.
 Ultimately, you won’t be able to fully compare plans without customized price quotes.